 Benign prostatic hyperplasia (BPH) is characterised by hyperplasia resulting in lower urinary tract symptoms (LUTS).

-In BPH, prostatic hyperplasia leads to urinary frequency, incomplete emptying, dribbling, hesitancy and nocturia.
+In BPH, prostatic hyperplasia (increased cell proliferation leading to enlargement) leads to urinary frequency, incomplete emptying, dribbling, hesitancy and nocturia.
 It may also be complicated by acute or chronic urinary retention.

 There is increasing recognition that LUTS in males are often not secondary to BPH.
 An open mind should be had with regards to the underlying aetiology in men presenting with LUTS.